San Diego Restraining Order Attorney

 Whether you are the victim of harassment or have been wrongly served with a restraining order, time is of the essence.
 San Diego restraining order lawyer George H. Ramos, Jr. has significant experience in both obtaining and defending against restraining orders.
 He will get started on your case immediately.

-Unfortunately, many relationships end in the most explosive manner.
-Where violence or threats of violence exist, the Court has the power to grant restraining orders to assist individuals in protecting themselves.
-In such cases, the priority must always be the protection of one’s own safety.
+Unfortunately, many intimate relationships end in an explosive manner.
+Where violence or credible threats of violence exist, the Court has the power to grant restraining orders to assist individuals in protecting themselves.
+In such criminal cases, the priority must always be the protection of one’s own safety.
 It is important to act quickly because delay can affect your entitlement to such an order.

 If you are the subject of a TRO, it is imperative that you take immediate action as well and consult with an attorney.
-A hearing for a permanent restraining order will soon follow, and its issuance can severely impact public, private and personal activities.
-Back ground checks, state licensure, and gun rights are all affected by permanent orders, and the violation of any type of restraining order is a criminal offense.
+A hearing for a permanent restraining order will soon follow.
+Its issuance can severely impact public, private and personal activities.
+Background checks, state licensure, and gun rights are all affected by permanent orders.
+The violation of any type of restraining order is a criminal offense.

 A restraining order is a protective court order making it unlawful for the individual served, or named as the aggressor, to have any type of contact, communication, or surveillance of the protected party named in the restraining order, or TRO (temporary restraining order).
-Stalking, domestic violence, abuse and harassment charges are cases in which restraining orders are most commonly served.
+A restraining order may also note “protected persons” that may include family members and household members of the protected party.
+Restraining orders are most commonly served due to stalking, domestic violence, physical abuse and harassment charges.

 There are four types of restraining orders available to help individuals in need of protection: